The infected skin is red, warm to the touch, swollen, and gas bubbles may form under the skin.

 (See also Overview of Bacterial Skin Infections Overview of Bacterial Skin Infections The skin provides a remarkably good barrier against bacterial infections.
 Although many bacteria come in contact with or reside on the skin, they are normally unable to establish an infection... read more .)

 Most skin infections do not result in the death of skin and nearby tissues.
-Sometimes, however, bacterial infection can cause small blood vessels in the infected area to clot.
+Sometimes, however, a bacterial infection can cause small blood vessels in the infected area to clot.
 This clotting causes the tissue fed by these vessels to die from lack of blood.
 Dead tissue is termed necrotic.
 Because the body's immune defenses that travel through the bloodstream (such as white blood cells White blood cells The immune system is designed to defend the body against foreign or dangerous invaders.
-Such invaders include Microorganisms (commonly called germs, such as bacteria, viruses, and fungi) Parasites... read more and antibodies Antibodies One of the body's lines of defense (immune system) involves white blood cells (leukocytes) that travel through the bloodstream and into tissues, searching for and attacking microorganisms and... read more ) can no longer reach this area, the infection spreads rapidly and may be difficult to control.
-Death can occur, even with appropriate treatment.
+Such invaders include Microorganisms (commonly called germs, such as bacteria, viruses, and fungi) Parasites... read more and antibodies Antibodies One of the body's lines of defense ( immune system) involves white blood cells (leukocytes) that travel through the bloodstream and into tissues, searching for and attacking microorganisms and... read more ) can no longer reach this area, the infection spreads rapidly and may be difficult to control.
+A person can die, even with appropriate treatment.

 Some necrotizing skin infections spread deep in the skin along the surface of the connective tissue that covers muscle (fascia) and are termed necrotizing fasciitis.
 Other necrotizing skin infections spread in the outer layers of skin and are termed necrotizing cellulitis.
 Several different bacteria, such as Streptococcus and Clostridia, may cause necrotizing skin infections, but in many people the infections are caused by a combination of bacteria.
 The necrotizing skin infection caused by streptococci in particular has been termed “flesh-eating disease” by the lay press, but it differs little from the others.
+Gas gangrene Gas Gangrene Gas gangrene is a life-threatening infection of muscle tissue caused mainly by the anaerobic bacteria Clostridium perfringens and several other species of clostridia.
+Gas gangrene can... read more (also called clostridial myonecrosis) is a type of necrotizing skin infection that affects the muscle and surrounding tissues and is typically caused by Clostridia.

 Symptoms of Necrotizing Skin Infections